 Invasive plants threaten Acadia's native ones.
 Learn more about these alien invaders and the steps park staff take to keep them at bay.

-Learn more about the steps park staff take to manage pets and diseases that can kill an organism or an entire species.
+Learn more about the steps park staff take to manage pets, invasive animals, and diseases that can kill an organism or an entire species.

 Located along the mid-coast of Maine, Acadia is downwind from large urban and industrial areas in states to the south and west.
 Periodically, high concentrations of air pollutants blow into the park from these areas.
 Acadia is considered a Class I area under the Clean Air Act, which means that the park deserves the highest level of air-quality protection.